funfair-tech/CarbonLayer/README.md

 # 🌱 Carbon Layer

-This project feeds carbon intensity data from the [National Grid](https://www.nationalgrid.com/uk) official [Carbon Intesity API](https://api.carbonintensity.org.uk/) to a carbon intensity consumer contract which exposes its state to be used as part of a composed stack enabling other contracts to limit compute to times of low carbon generation, in other words, services can run in eco mode.
+This project feeds carbon intensity data from the [National Grid](https://www.nationalgrid.com/uk) official [Carbon Intensity API](https://api.carbonintensity.org.uk/) to a carbon intensity consumer contract which exposes its state to be used as part of a composed stack enabling other contracts to limit compute to times of low carbon generation, in other words, services can run in eco-mode.

 ## Sepolia Addresses
 | Contract        | Address                                    |